 Does It Need To Be New?
 (Or Is Leasing An Option?)

-This is the first question that you should ask yourself before going out and getting “convinced” by a salesperson.
+This is the first question you should ask yourself before going out and getting “convinced” by a salesperson.
 It would be helpful to consider whether you want to get a lower-specced model that is brand new or a higher-spec for cheaper.
 Although it sounds like a no-brainer, after all, you can get nearly new models at a fraction of the price these days, it isn’t quite as clear-cut as it seems.
 For example, new cars will often feature multi-year or mile warranties which is great peace of mind.
 And then there’s the option of going for a lease.
 The used vs. leasing argument has been going on for as long as cars have been mass-market commodities, and for a good reason.
-For instance, you can often find great deals on brand new vehicles rather than buy them outright when you lease them.
-One disadvantage is that you will never truly own the car, but significantly reduce your costs.
+For instance, you can often find great deals on brand-new vehicles rather than buy them outright when you lease them.
+One disadvantage is that you will never truly own the car, but it significantly reduces costs.

 Think About How You Will Use The Car

 This is a major step in determining which car you will buy.
 It should be evident that if you have a large family to transport, going for a used Ford Fiesta will probably be a waste of money.
 Conversely, if you opt for a large car with terrible MPG, you will equally have a money pit on your hands.
 Consider carefully and choose accordingly.